okxlabs/docs/README.md

 ### Usage

-- Browse documentation in `docs/docs/contracts/` for both EVM and Solana routers.
+- Browse documentation in `docs/docs/contracts/` for EVM, Solana, and SUI routers.
 - Explore example smart contracts in the `docs/examples/` directory.

 ## Contributing

 We welcome contributions!
 Please follow these steps:

-1. Pick the appropriate section for your addition (EVM or Solana, docs or examples).
+1. Pick the appropriate section for your addition (EVM, Solana, or SUI, docs or examples).
 2. Add new documentation under the correct folder:
    - `overview.md` for product overviews
    - `guides.md` for step-by-step guides